 - The team has deeper & honest discussions.

 - You become long-term partners.

 At the Lean Construction Institute Congress in Boston, MA, the Keynote Speaker – John Y. Shook, gave kudos to Professor Linda Hill at Harvard Business School, a professor teaching only 22 minutes away from the World Trade Center, where the Congress was hosted.
 (The irony. 😉

-Professor Linda Hill has done some research on how the most innovative companies have become and maintained successful as leaders in their markets.
-Our Keynote ran the video of her well liked Ted Talk to bring about a major phenomenon:
+Professor Linda Hill has done some research on how the most innovative companies have become and maintained successfully as leaders in their markets.
+Our Keynote ran the video of her well-liked Ted Talk to bring about a major phenomenon:

 These three community characteristics are similarly just as applicable to a successful Construction Project team.
 Shook talked to about his experience with Toyota as the senior American manager and his role to assist North American companies to implement the Toyota Production System.

 What are these elements of Collective Genius and how do we apply them?